next-orders/space/README.md

 ## Customer and Seller Features (WIP)

 - 📱 100% adaptive layout
-- 🤹 Multi-page structure with priority on speed load and SEO
+- 🤹 Multi-page structure with priority on fast page loading and SEO
 - 🛒 The cart is always in sight on desktop
 - 🚚 Possibility to choose delivery or pickup
 - 🔍 Quick search in the product catalog